 - This holy observance embraces- establishing a magnificent artificial temple of 10 bamboo or wooden sticks right at the center of the River-Ganges or a water stream.

 - It is considered to be very sacred and auspicious to worship Goddess-Ganga in this holy season, as it is one of the Tenths (10th) Supreme godheads praised in Hindu folklore.

 Mantras to Chant during Ganga-Dussehera on Ganges Ghats:

 गङ्गा स्तोत्रम् – देवि सुरेश्वरि भगवति गङ्गे त्रिभुवनतारिणि तरलतरङ्गे– Sri Adi Shankaracharya.

 How about Chanting “Shlokas and Mantras” as per your sun-signs on each day of the week????

-Proficient Astrologers in Jyotirvid.com will certainly assist you with the peerless solution of all your complications in Life and better tell you the appropriate mantras to recite during various important festivals and occasions according to your Zodiac Signs.
+Proficient Astrologers in Jyotirvid.in will certainly assist you with the peerless solution of all your complications in Life and better tell you the appropriate mantras to recite during various important festivals and occasions according to your Zodiac Signs.

 Grasp the opportunity and Find the Solution in minutes with jyotirvid.in